fontforge/fontforge.github.io/en-US/downloads/mac.md

 ---
 published: true
-layout: default
+layout: downloads
 title: Install FontForge on Mac OS X
+contenttype: application/zip
 ---

 FontForge is not a regular Mac application.
 It was developed since 2001 as a UNIX application, so don't expect it to look and behave like a normal Mac Application.
 It runs on Macs thanks to XQuartz, a X11 graphics compatibility layer.

 ## Install Beta packages for Mac OS X 10.6+

 First you need to install XQuartz:

 1. With Finder, look in your `/Applications/Utilities/` folder and check if you have the `X11` or `XQuartz` apps installed on your computer.
 2. If you don't have one of these, [download XQuartz](http://xquartz.macosforge.org)
 3. Install it in the normal way
 4. Log out and log back in to ensure it works correctly